 Food Photography Behind The Scenes

-For the demonstrations in this post, I took pictures of the ordinary objects and used a variety of my equipment to capture the final images.
+For the demonstrations in this post, I used a variety of my equipment to capture the final images.
 I am sharing the different equipment I used for the final images below:

 - NIKON D750

 - FOAM BOARDS

 Don’t worry if you don’t have all of this equipment.
 You can also practice food photography using your smartphone camera and natural light from a window.
 In fact, that’s exactly how I got started in food photography and I have a post that shares iPhone Photography Tips that you might find helpful.